jikuja/azure-data-factory-runtime-aci/README.md

 1. Open the Azure portal, navigate to the resource group (named *SHIR* by default), and open the data factory.
 1. Select **Open Azure Data Factory Studio**.
 A separate page opens up in your browser.
-1. On the left navigation bar, select **Manage**, and then select **Integration runtimes**.
-Look at the **self-hosted-runtime** item.
-The status should show as *Available*.
-If it says *Unavailable*, it probably means the container is still starting.
-Wait a few minutes and refresh the list.
 1. On the left navigation bar, select **Author**.
-1. TODO: refactor text for multiple pipelines:
+1. Invoke Azure Data Factory pipelines
   1. Under **Pipelines**, select **Start ACI**.
+On the toolbar, select **Debug** to start the pipeline running.
+    1. The task shows the *Succeeded* status.
+This means the self-hosted integration runtime is running and successfully connected with Azure Data Factory service.
+SHIR is available for other pipelines.
   1. Under **Pipelines**, select **sample-pipeline**.
-The pipeline opens.
-There's a single task named *GetWebContent*.
-1. On the toolbar, select **Debug** to start the pipeline running.
-The run appears in the bottom pane.
-Wait a few moments and select the refresh button on the bottom pane's toolbar.
+On the toolbar, select **Debug** to start the pipeline running.
     1. The task shows the *Succeeded* status.
 This means the self-hosted integration runtime successfully connected to the web server on the virtual machine and accessed its data.

 ## Security

-To simplify templating sensitive data is passed as module output values and in unsecured Bicep module inputs:
-* Integration runtime key
-* ACI admin username and password

-To simplify templating ACI admin username and password are used instead instead of service principal:
+To simplify templating ACI admin username and password are used:
 * Linux container on ACI [support](https://learn.microsoft.com/en-us/azure/container-instances/using-azure-container-registry-mi)  ACI with MSI.
 Windows containers do not support MSI at all
 * The recommended alternative login credentials for ACI is service principal:
   * [ACI documentation](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-using-azure-container-registry)
   * [ACR documentation](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal)
   * Conflicting [ACR documentation](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-auth-aci) mentions usage of service principals only for ACI

-Because of the template simplifications Azure deployment resource(s) will contain credentials on their outputs and therefore this template should not be used for production deployments.

-### Proposed changes

-To fix above-mentioned security related issues main.bicep and aci.bicep require some major refactoring.

-#### Template refactoring
-Templates should be refactored not to
-* return sensitive data as module outputs
-* not to pass sensitve data to unsecured module inputs

-#### ACI/ACR
-ACI/ACR has two potential fixes:
-* Use recommended credential to pull images
-  * service principals.
-This required refactoring to avoid unsecured module inputs
-  * or wait for proper MSI support

-Alternative approach is to continue using ACI admin username and password and refactor template not to pass credentials as module output and as unsecured module input.

-Other alternative approach is to use [repository-scoped tokens](https://learn.microsoft.com/en-gb/azure/container-registry/container-registry-repository-scoped-permissions) with ACI

-#### ACI/ADF IR key
-This can be implemented with template refactoring.

-Implementation will be easier as soon as Bicep allows passing resources to/from modules.

 ## Note